 Assisted living facilities provide seniors with various services, including meals, housekeeping, and laundry.
 They also offer social and recreational activities and transportation to medical appointments.

-Many assisted living communities have nursing services and senior care staff on hand 24 hours a day.
+Many assisted living communities have nursing services and senior care staff available 24 hours a day.
 Staff members assist with bathing, dressing, and other needs.
 Medication management and other skilled nursing services are standard.

 As a result, assisted living can be an attractive option for seniors who need help with daily tasks that require a higher degree of care.
 It’s much easier to maintain independence with assistance.